 Air frying lobster tails is a modern and convenient way to cook this luxurious seafood dish.
 It’s perfect for those who want a quick and easy meal with minimal cleanup.
 The air fryer uses circulating hot air to cook the lobster tails, giving them a crispy outer texture while keeping the inside juicy and tender.
 Plus, air frying is a healthier option because it requires little to no oil.

 To air fry lobster tails, preheat your air fryer to 380°F (190°C).
 While the air fryer heats up, butterfly the lobster tails by cutting through the top shell and exposing the meat.
 Season the lobster meat with your choice of spices—many people enjoy a combination of garlic, butter, lemon, and paprika.
 To make it healthier, use olive oil rather than butter.
-Place the seasoned lobster tails in the air fryer basket, making sure they’re not crowded so that the air can circulate properly.

-Cook the lobster tails for 6 to 8 minutes, depending on their size, until the meat is opaque and the top is slightly crispy.
 Air-fried lobster tails are quick, easy, and still deliver delicious flavor.
 This method is ideal for busy weeknights when you want to enjoy a gourmet seafood dish without spending a lot of time in the kitchen.

 How long to boil lobster tails depends on their size.
 Generally, you should boil lobster tails for about 1 minute per ounce.
 A 4-ounce lobster tail should be boiled for 4 to 5 minutes, whereas an 8-ounce tail will require about 8 minutes.